 One little-known feature of Android is its ability to connect with external storage devices like USB memory sticks and even larger-capacity portable hard drives.
 A phone just has to support something known as USB On-The-Go, or USB OTG, in order for the connection to work.

-Provided your device supports USB OTG, all you need is a USB-A to USB-C adapter like this one sold by the Google Store.
+Provided your device supports USB OTG, all you need is a USB-A to USB-C adapter like this one made by Amazon.
 (If you have an older device that doesn't have USB-C, you'll need a USB-A to micro-USB adapter instead; you can find plenty such options on Amazon or at pretty much any electronics retailer.)
 Use the adapter to plug the external drive into your phone, then look for a notification confirming the drive is connected.

 Tap the "Explore" option within the notification, and that's it: You can now browse and access all the files on your external drive.
 If you want to do even more, just open up a third-party file manager like the aforementioned Solid Explorer.
 You'll be able to find the USB drive there and perform most any imaginable function on its contents.